 "THE CARS OF HARLEY EARL", David W. Temple.
 CarTech Books, Pub.
 (2016)

 I DON'T THINK I'VE EVER started a Review with these words, but I will this time: You know the name Harley Earl.
 You know some of the fantastic Concept Cars he created like the Y-Job, and, the LeSabre.
-You've probably read (and own) David W. Temple's Motorama Books (Reviewed below on this Page).
+You've probably read (and own) David W. Temple's Motorama Books.
 Then you don't really have to bother reading any further !
 Just go out right now and buy "The Cars Of Harley Earl" from CarTech Books...it's that important !
 You NEED it in your Library

 This is the most comprehensive book on BOTH his life, and, the cars Harley Earl created, and was instrumental in bringing to the public, that you'll ever find.
 But, it's much more than that, this well-researched, well-documented book also delves into the history & the culture of General Motors itself.
 From its early beginings, to the days of Billy Durant, to the long-tenure of Alfred P. Sloan who really shaped the philosophy of how GM should be run.
 Sloan had the foresight to hire Harley Earl, and Earl's 30 year run of being in-charge of designing & creating some of the most beautiful automobiles ever seen, has never been equalled !